yozepi/TryIt/README.md

    .UsingDelay(backoff)
    .Go();
 ```
-TryIt will call the `ErrorPolicyDelegate` when an exception occurs in the DownloadString method.
-If the exception happens to be a WebException whose status is NameResolutionFailure, then the delegate (in this example) throws the exception.
+TryIt will call the **`ErrorPolicyDelegate`** when an exception occurs in the DownloadString method.
+The delegate accepts two parameters: the exception that caused the failure and the count of tries so far (for this runner).
+Looking at the delegate instance above you can see that, if the exception happens to be a `WebException` whose status is `NameResolutionFailure`, then the delegate will throw the exception.
 Otherwise it returns true.
 If the exception is thrown, TryIt will stop all processing and throw the exception.

 Look at this slightly different example:
 ```c#